kjmears/kjmears.github.io/_posts/sketchnotes/handheld/2013-01-11-handheld-2012-sketchnotes.markdown

 ---

-I've collected the sketchnotes I did at the <a href="http://www.handheldconf.com/2012/">Handheld 2012</a> conference.
+I've collected the sketchnotes I did at the Handheld 2012 conference.
 It was a really enjoyable day, even taking into consideration my nerves at breaking my conference speaking cherry.

 My slides from the day are available at <a href="https://speakerdeck.com/mearso/is-your-thinking-l-shaped">Speakerdeck</a>